-When someone passes away and the process of organising their funeral has started, it’s important to know what options are available should you wish to arrange a burial or a scattering of ashes.
-Whether you are pre-arranging a funeral plan for yourself or organising the funeral of a loved one, understanding the steps of the process can help make this difficult task a little easier.
+When a loved one passes away and the process of organising their funeral begins, it’s important to understand the options available for arranging a burial.
+Whether you are pre-arranging a funeral plan for yourself or organising a loved one’s funeral, knowing the steps involved can make this challenging task a bit easier.

-Within this guide, we’ve provided a simplified glossary of common terms you might come across when organising a burial as well as useful links for purchasing a plot through Dundee City Council.
-While this is a process your dedicated Funeral Director will manage on your behalf, being aware of the requirements can also help provide transparency in the process and potentially introduce options you may not have otherwise considered.
+This guide includes a simplified glossary of common terms you might encounter when arranging a burial, as well as useful links for purchasing a plot through Dundee City Council.
+Although your dedicated Funeral Director will manage this process on your behalf, being informed about the requirements can provide transparency and potentially introduce options you might not have considered.

 List Of Cemeteries In Dundee